jcmartinezmori/jcmartinezmori_old.github.io/README.md

-# Gandalf
+# The Fairytale Theme

 I thought Balzac was a wizard's name.
-So when I forked and tweaked [Cole Townsend's](@twnsndco) Balzac for Jekyll theme I named it Gandalf.
-Gandalf is a theme which is a bit heavy on typography.
+So when I forked and tweaked [Cole Townsend's](@twnsndco) Balzac for Jekyll theme I named it Fairytale.
+It's a theme which is a bit heavy on typography.
 I did little modification to the home page.
 But I took my liberty with the rest.
-Gandalf is my first theme for jekyll.
-I didn't change the layout more than was necessary since I intended the theme to reflect Balzac in functionaliy.
+Fairytale is my first theme for jekyll.
+I didn't change the layout more than was necessary since I intended the theme to reflect Balzac in basic functionaliy.

 ## Features
+- A few typographical eye candy
-- font kerning, hypenation, mathjax
+- mathjax
 - plus all inherited features from Balzac

-### Features:
+### Features: derived
 - flexible, uses max-width for responsive goodness
 - responsive drop down menu
 - retina images using @2x